- Causeway School

 - Latest Overall effectiveness Requires improvement 1

-- Previous Ofsted grade: Good on 5th December 2012
+- Previous Ofsted grade: Requires improvement on 22nd September 2016

 - Ofsted report: View the Ofsted report

 The schools we choose, and what we say about them, are founded on parents’ views.
 If you know this school, please share your views with us.